 The live action adaptation of the Ghost In The Shell manga began to actively move forward at DreamWorks in 2014.
 DreamWorks’ financing partner Reliance Entertainment also contributed coin and Paramount boarded the project as co-financier and would handle international distribution.
 The reported budget was $110 million.
 DreamWorks’ domestic distribution was contracted with Disney at the time and the mouse house first dated Ghost In The Shell for April 14, 2017.
 Disney soon shifted the date to March 31.
-In September 2015, DreamWorks and Disney decided to not renew their agreement, which was set to expire in August 2016 and in January 2016 Disney removed the movie from their schedule.
+In September 2015, DreamWorks and Disney decided to not renew their agreement which was set to expire in August 2016 and in January 2016 Disney removed the movie from their schedule.
 Paramount took over domestic distribution duties.

 In January 2017, Paramount inked a one billion dollar slate financing agreement with Chinese companies Huahua Media and Shanghai Film Group and Ghost In The Shell would be one of the many movies covered under the arrangement.
 Less than one month before Ghost In The Shell was set to open, very little money was allocated to Paramount from the two Chinese giants and the deal is currently in peril.
 At this time it is unknown if Paramount will see any of the slate money to reduce their exposure on Ghost In The Shell.
 This article will be updated after Paramount, Huahua and Shanghai sort out their wheelings and dealings.
 Update: Paramount received the slate financing.
 In August 2017, Paramount’s parent company Viacom is once again trying to salvage the deal with Huahua after their disappointing returns on Transformers: The Last Knight, Baywatch and Ghost In The Shell.
 Huahua reported: “We have incurred losses for the first months of the current year.
 These are not trivial losses; they are huge losses.”
 “Viacom needs to explain a better plan for how it spends [our] investment money.”

 Less than two weeks before the film was set to open, Chinese movie ticket company Weying Technology took a minority investment in the picture and in return would see 10% of the global gross.

-In the many months leading up to the release for Ghost In The Shell, a whitewashing controversy erupted about the casting of Scarlett Johansson for what should have been an asian role.
+In the many months leading up to the release for Ghost In The Shell, a whitewashing controversy erupted about the casting of Scarlett Johansson for what should have been an Asian role.
 Still, tracking was relatively strong and Paramount heavily invested in a domestic P&A spend.
 As per iSpotTV, $29.84 million was spent on national TV ads, plus millions more on other traditional means of advertising and distribution expenses.
-The domestic P&A expenses on Ghost In The Shell is north of $40 million.
+The domestic P&A expenses on Ghost In The Shell are north of $40 million.